majjikishore007/Diseny-clone/README.md

 - fork the repository and clone to your local Set Up
 - make sure that you  have `node ` installed
 - run this command to install the node modules  `npm install`
-- now you can see the project in your browser by executing this command `npm start`
+- now you can see the project runing in your browser by executing this command `npm start`
 - That's  it now you can have fun exploring this project